idaks/wt-biodiversity-summer-2018/README.md

 ### Refer to the following files or folder for latest progress:
 1. Magnolia_all.ipynb for species co-occurence distribution visualization function.

+- all the Mangolia distribution datasets are in the folder /Magnolia/datasets

 2. Refer to Magnolia folder for the Euler/x taxonomy alignment use case.

 3. Download the plotdata.py if you want to run the species occurrence distribution visualization individually.